Try our NEW Grass Fed Tallow Balm Products! SHOP HERE.

 When you are certified organic, you need to have a very specific plan approved by the USDA for basically everything you do, from farming to making products to labeling.
 After you spend hours drafting a plan, the USDA takes months to approve it.

-Our farmer would rather have the freedom to adjust to the needs of his members, animals, soil, and staff.
-As a really basic example, our members complained that the drinkable yogurt was too sweet.
+Our farmer would rather have the freedom to adjust to the needs of his customers, animals, soil, and staff.
+As a really basic example, our customers complained that the drinkable yogurt was too sweet.
 So, the next week, the farmer made it with less maple syrup.

 The certification process institutionalizes farming, but farming is innately natural.
 They are polar opposites.
 Listen, if you shop at the supermarket, those labels are important!
 But, if you are sourcing food from a small farmer like ours, maybe the “certified organic” label could be a detriment.
 What’s most important always is knowing your farmer.